TedHusted/awake/awake.md/awake.md

 “Ummm, not that I’m aware Any thing involving Ally would come to me for code review.”

-“Can you double check and then get back to me?
+“Can you double check and get back to me?
 I promised Adrian an update.”

 “No worries.
 I can dive in now.”